-To: Dave Burns, Project Manager, NYC DEP Stream Management Program From: Leslie Zucker, CCE Ulster County, and Adam Doan, Ulster County SWCD

-Date: May 1, 2020

-Re: Ashokan Watershed Stream Management Program 2020-2022 Action Plan
+To: Dave Burns, Project Manager, NYC DEP Stream Management Program From: Leslie Zucker, CCE Ulster County, and Adam Doan, Ulster County SWCD Date: May 1, 2022 Re: Ashokan Watershed Stream Management Program 2022-2024 Action Plan

-Cornell Cooperative Extension of Ulster County (CCE) and Ulster County Soil & Water Conservation District (SWCD) with support from the NYC Department of Environmental Protection (DEP) have developed the 2020-2022 Action Plan for your review.
+Cornell Cooperative Extension of Ulster County (CCE) and Ulster County Soil & Water Conservation District (SWCD) with support from the NYC Department of Environmental Protection (DEP) have developed the 2022-2024 Action Plan for your review.
 The purpose of the Action Plan is to identify the Ashokan Watershed Stream Management Program's planned activities, accomplishments, and next steps to achieve recommendations derived from stream management plans and stakeholder input.
-Program activities were reviewed by our Stakeholder Council at November 2019 and April 2020 meetings and their comments are reflected in this 2020-2022 work plan.
+Program activities were reviewed by our Stakeholder Council at an April 2022 meeting and their comments are reflected in this 2022-2024 work plan.